 Old Cucumber and Pork Soup (老黃瓜豬骨湯)

-- 1 pound pork soup bones, cut up into 2-inch pieces
+- 1 pound pork bones cut up into 2-inch pieces

 - 4 ounces carrot (1 medium size)

 - 1/4 ounce tangerine peel (陳皮)

 - fresh ginger about 1-inch long peeled

 - 5 quarts water

 Cut the mature cucumber in half lengthwise and remove the seeds.
 Then cut into squares of about one-inch.
 Do not peel the cucumber.
 Remove the husk from the corn and cut it in cross sections of about one inch thick.
 Peel the carrot and cut into irregular one-inch pieces.
 Bruise the ginger by pressing down with the blade of a knife and crushing it.